Disadvantages of Visual Aids in Teaching and How to Fix Them

 How to fix:

 Some researchers report that students may enjoy watching animations over static graphics.
-This positive affect creates the illusion that the learner has acquired more knowledge or skill than assessment result show.
+This positive effect creates the illusion that the learner has acquired more knowledge or skill than the assessment result show.

 How to fix:

-Use appropriate method to determine if learning is taking place.
+Use appropriate methods to determine if learning is taking place.
 Don’t rely on self-reporting alone.

 First of all, the effectiveness of visual aids depends greatly on the creator of these contents.
-You need to have a clear aim and deep understanding of the lesson in order to create an effective visual.
+You need to have a clear aim and a deep understanding of the lesson to create an effective visual.

 Secondly, whether or not the aid is distracting the students away from the lesson or not depends on the element of design.
 Although it might sound like effort, in design: less is more.
 Remember: it is the visualization of the knowledge that makes the success of a visual aid.
 So be clear and straight to the point.

-Thirdly, there needs to be an appropriate understanding of what could be delivered effectively through visual aids.
+Thirdly, there needs to be an appropriate understanding of what could be delivered effectively through visual aids for learning.
 Some teaching materials are simply not suitable for the use of visual means.
 Therefore, creating visuals for these materials might not be worth the while.

-This might be another popular concern with using visual aids in the classroom amongst educators.
-Especially with the development of technologies in education, paying and adapting to these methods tend to be the main concern.
+This might be another popular disadvantage of visual aids in teaching amongst educators.
+Especially with the development of technologies in education, paying for and adapting to these methods tend to be the main concern.

 To resolve the financial math questions, we offer two ways of looking at things: